zerofo/sys-con/README.md

 While the original sys-con only support for Xbox/PS controllers, this one add support to all others PC controller without any limit.

 **Important note:** This fork has not been integrated to the original one because it is far away from the original source code.
 Most of the code has been rewritten and the configuration has been completely rethought.
 This means that if you already have a configuration from the original sys-con, you will have to drop it and redo it on this new fork, but it should be fairly straightforward ;).

-## Install
+## Installation
 Grab the latest zip from the [releases page](https://github.com/o0zz/sys-con/releases).
 Extract it in your SD card and boot/reboot your switch.

-## Config
+## Configuration
 sys-con comes with a config folder located at `/config/sys-con/`.
 It contains options for adjusting the stick/trigger deadzone and input remapping.
 The configuration is loaded in the following way:
 - The [global] section is only loaded once, when the switch boots, so if you want to apply a setting, you have to reboot the switch.